 Jeju is a 24-minute travel documentary about one family’s slow travel adventure on a Korean island named Jeju.

 It’s a bike-packing adventure, friendly enough for the whole family.
 Along the way, they meet remarkable people and discover the island’s unique landscapes.
-The film featured in the Korean Expat and Indie Film Festival and the International Bicycle Film Festival in Berlin.
+The film was featured at the Korean Expat and Indie Film Festival and the International Bicycle Film Festival in Berlin.

 Slow travel is an approach where connection to local communities is key.
 The travel is at an unhurried pace and allows time to breathe and take it all in.
 You might take the backroads instead of the highways and stop to connect with local life while remaining sustainable for local communities and the environment.